jimwhimpey/Blog-Image-Resizer/readme.md

 Handles any image type ImageMagick will take.
 Smart enough to not resize images *up* if they're not big enough but that's where the smart ends.

+This is mostly just a little tool for me to fill a gap [I see](http://valhallaisland.com/blog/2012/octopress/) in the otherwise brilliant [Octopress](http://octopress.org/).
+I hope someone else can also find it useful in some capacity.

 ## Usage

 1. Download this thing.